 Evaluating the state of personal indebtedness in Newfoundland and Labrador, as well as the rest of Canada, is not as easy as it might seem.
 On the one hand, delinquency rates on consumer debt continue to be quite low.
-Well under 2 percent of revolving lines of credit, installment loans and car loans are in delinquent status.
+Well under 2%, according to an Equifax survey, of revolving lines of credit, installment loans and car loans are in delinquent status.
 That is a positive sign because it indicates that consumers continue to be able to pay the minimum payments on their debt each month.

 If you are a resident of Newfoundland who is having trouble making your debt payments, it’s important to understand all of the debt relief options available to you, including the consumer proposal.
 Newfoundland residents who take advantage of solutions such as the consumer proposal or debt settlement can make real headway toward paying off their debt and save money at the same time.

 With the help of a licensed bankruptcy trustee, you put together a legal proposal to your creditors that reduce your debt levels and interest charges if they accept it.
 Once a proposal is accepted, you make payments to your creditors via your bankruptcy trustee in one lump sum or an affordable monthly payment plan.

 A consumer proposal in Newfoundland is designed for those who do not want to file for bankruptcy but have a high level of consumer debt.
 You will qualify for a consumer proposal in Newfoundland and Labrador only if your debt is less than $250,000.
 The maximum indebtedness for married couples is $500,000.

 Should I Put Together a Newfoundland Consumer Proposal?

 The answer to this question depends on your specific financial situation and whether the advantages for you outweigh the disadvantages of the consumer proposal.
 Keep these advantages and disadvantages in mind when you are considering whether or not to apply for a consumer proposal: